-Quantum Xchange, provider of the first quantum key distribution (QKD) network in the U.S., has collaborated with Toshiba Corporation to double the capacity of the Phio network.
+Quantum Xchange collaborates with Toshiba to double the capacity of the Phio network

 Launched in June 2018, Phio from Quantum Xchange, is the first nationwide QKD network in the U.S. Toshiba’s prototype QKD system, which delivers digital keys for cryptographic applications on fiber optic computer networks, has been successfully demonstrated on the initial phase of the Phio network – connecting the financial markets on Wall Street with back office operations in New Jersey.

 Toshiba’s QKD system offers multiplexing compatibility, which doubles network capacity by allowing the control channel and the quantum channel to be transmitted on one fiber.
 As a result, QKD transmissions have taken place across the Hudson River on one fiber, where two were previously required.

 This doubling of capacity provides twice the key material previously available as well as increasing availability of transmission while greatly reducing the number of fibers required for customers to access the Phio network.

 “It was a pleasure working with Toshiba to test their equipment on our operational QKD network,” said John Prisco, CEO and Founder of Quantum Xchange.

 “Developments like those made by Toshiba will catapult QKD into the mainstream.
 Increased network capacity will make the technology more user-friendly, and deployment and operational costs will be kept low, making the quantum technology a viable option for all organizations working to secure their most critical data.”

 Developments in QKD technology are essential to future communications systems worldwide and keeping critical data safe in years to come.
 QKD technology promises unprecedented secrecy and assures that organizations can protect their critical data from harvesting attacks and the imminent threat of quantum computers.